 How do I get a high-quality design file?

-What determines the image quality?
+What determines image quality?

 “Image quality” typically refers to the image resolution in the given size.

 The overall quality is determined by the quality of the pixels, not the number of them.
-Our usual recommendation is 300 dots per inch (DPI).
-That being said, it should be kept in mind that the resolution can be increased artificially, so DPI alone does not guarantee good image quality.
+A common recommendation is 300 DPI.
+However, resolution can be increased artificially, so DPI alone doesn’t guarantee good image quality.

-Is it possible to improve the quality of my design?
+Can I improve the quality of my design?

 -